I think they ought to, we ought to get we ought to get Chuck Schumer out there as much as we can.

 And what are the questions and direct questions you need precise answers to in order to vote for him?

-But as I mentioned, uh each and every one of these areas on civil rights, workers' rights, environmental rights, women's rights, we have made enormous progress over the period uh of these last 40 years.
+But as I mentioned, each and every one of these areas on civil rights, workers' rights, environmental rights, women's rights, we have made enormous progress over the period of these last 40 years.

 Are we going to have a judge that's going to sustain that progress or try to reverse it?

-There's no There's no reversing this stuff.
+There's no reversing this stuff.

-It's not, it's just this is pure, pure sophistry.
+This is pure, pure sophistry.

 You know, July is a big month for Senator Kennedy.

-I guess one of the reasons is out there, uh, July uh 18th, 1969.
+I guess one of the reasons is out there.

-Um, Senator's Oldsmobile, programmed by Carl Rove, took a wrong turn, drove off a bridge there at Chappaquitic, and uh Senator Kennedy uh made a beeline for a neck brace.
+July 18th, 1969, Senator's Oldsmobile, programmed by Carl Rove, took a wrong turn, drove off a bridge there at Chappaquittick.

-They were on auto lock even back then in a 1969 Oldsmobile.
+They were on auto-lock even back then in a 1969 Oldsmobile.

-Uh we might ask Senator Kennedy, how would you have decided in the Chappaquittick court hearings on on whose side, Senator would you have been on?
+We might ask Senator Kennedy, how would you have decided in the Chappaquittick court hearings?

-Uh we'll never know the answer.
+We'll never know the answer.

 Well, we do know the answer.